 The Cable Release is organized as a high-level web page.
 It has a cover photo, followed by a Table of Contents (TOC) that includes the main sections of the newsletter.
-You can click on any section in the TOC and be transported to that section.
+You can click on any section in the Member Handbook TOC and be transported to that section.
 You can return to the top from any point in the newsletter with a click on "Return to Top" on the bottomright of your screen.

 Key events are listed immediately after the TOC, and provide the dates, meetings, and field trips at a glance.
-The main sections are:
+The main sections thereafter are:

-- "Meetings and Field Trips": with individual descriptions of each meeting, competition, and field trip for the month. - "Club News": where membership news is shared, board meeting notes, photos from the last months field trips, upcoming socials, and other club-related items. - "Features": contains topics of interest that we wish to highlight.
-These can include particular workshops or events, articles about SSCC member accomplishments, or anything that doesn't easily fit in "Club News" or "Member Articles". - "Conferences and Expos": when we have several such events to include.
-Otherwise we will just add the odd item to the Features. - "Member Articles": includes what it sounds like - these are articles by the members on anything they wish to share. - "Competition Winners": includes the results and photographs from all our recent competitions, including the members' comments about their photographs. - "Classes, Calls for Entry, and Exhibits": the last main section, and includes upcoming classes and workshops, calls to enter various photography competitions, and exhibits and events in the greater Washington Metro Area.
+- "Meetings and Field Trips" has descriptions of the speaker, competition, and field trip(s) for the month. - "Club News" includes board meeting notes, photos from the last month's field trip(s), upcoming socials, acknowledgement of members' accomplishments, and other clubrelated items. - "Features" contains topics of interest that we wish to highlight.
+These can include particular workshops or events, articles about SSCC member accomplishments, or anything that doesn't easily fit in "Club News" or "Member Articles". - "Conferences and Expos" when we have several such events to share.
+Otherwise, we will just add the odd item to the Features. - "Member Articles" includes what it sounds like -articles by members on anything they wish to share. - "Competition Winners" includes the results and images from recent competitions, including members' comments about their photographs. - "Classes, Calls for Entry, and Exhibits" includes upcoming classes and workshops, calls to enter various photography competitions, and exhibits and events in the greater DC Metro Area.

-The Cable Release contains mostly new material, containing items befitting a "newsletter."
+The Cable Release contains mostly new material, befitting a "newsletter."
 You will generally see introductory paragraphs on the primary page linked to full articles on their own pages.
 You can more quickly navigate to topics of interest without paging and re-paging through a serial magazine format.